matiasluduena23/crowd-funding-page/src/content/support/back-1.md

 ---
-title: Bamboo Stand
+title: Pledge with no reward
+pledgeTitle: ''
-pledge: Pledge $25 or more
+pledge:
-text:
-    You get an ergonomic stand made of natural bamboo.
-You've helped us launch our promotional campaign, and you’ll be added to a special Backer member list.
+text: Choose to support us without a reward if you simply believe in our
+    project.
+As a backer, you will be signed up to receive product updates via email.
-left: 101
+left:
 active: true
+reward: false
 ---